Focal Places in Burlington

 Justin Rose marble sculpturein fact the conception of Justin Rose, a local stone carver.
 The sculptures were created on site from pieces of marble found at the water’s edge.

-These sculptures celebrate the geological “marble corridor” that runs along the western edge of Vermont and the marble that was used as fill for the Burlington waterfront (that’s why the large pieces could be found there).
+These sculptures celebrate the geological “marble corridor” that runs along the western edge of Vermont, as well as the marble that was used as fill for the Burlington waterfront (that’s why the large pieces could be found there).
 They are a stop on the Vermont Marble Trail.

 Why does marble occur on the western edge of Vermont?
 Many millions of years ago, the land we now know as Vermont was covered by a warm, shallow sea called the Iapetus Ocean.
 This was a tropical sea full of coral reefs.
 The bodies of sea creatures layered up as sediment at the bottom of the ocean over time, eventually hardening into calcium-rich limestone.
 As the tectonic plates of the Earth’s crust moved 450 million years ago, pieces of land slowly collided in a period of mountain-building called the Taconic orogeny.
 The heat and pressure of this event, which folded the rocks that formed the base of the Green Mountains, also transformed the layers of limestone at the western edge of Vermont into marble.